Why Do We Need Apache Zookeeper?

 Who is the right audience to learn Apache Zookeeper?

 Big Data world is a dynamic place offering numerous jobs to people belonging to the diverse educational and professional background.
-Apache ZooKeeper would be best suited to the candidates aspiring to become software professionals, administrators, Big Data professionals, etc. It is suitable for both the beginners and the experience holders in this area.
+Apache ZooKeeper would be best suited to the candidates aspiring to become software professionals, administrators, Big Data Engineers, etc. It is suitable for both the beginners and the experience holders in this area.

 However, having a basic knowledge of distributed systems, high-level programming, etc., are recommended to understand ZooKeeper concepts in a rather better fashion.